geoffreyrose/gulp-base/README.md

 ### Gulp scripts

-Minifies JavaScript and runs through `babel` to compile your `ES2015` JavaScript you may use.
+Minifies JavaScript and runs through `babel` to compile any `ES2015` JavaScript you may use.

 Saves to `assets/js`